minio/directpv/docs/command-reference.md

   directpv repair DRIVE ... [flags]

 FLAGS:
-      --dry-run            Repair drives with no modify mode --force              Force log zeroing
+      --dry-run                 Repair drives with no modify mode --cpu-request string      CPU resource request for the repair job container --cpu-limit string        CPU resource limit for the repair job container --memory-request string   Memory resource request for the repair job container --memory-limit string     Memory resource limit for the repair job container --force                   Force log zeroing
       --disable-prefetch        Disable prefetching of inode and directory blocks -h, --help                    help for repair

 GLOBAL FLAGS:
       --kubeconfig string   Path to the kubeconfig file to use for CLI requests